 Please note, the WU Infectious Disease Clinical Research Unit is participating in NIH-supported vaccine network trials.
 Due to NIH restrictions, WU is not able to actively enroll in more than one adult vaccine trial concurrently.
 As such, all studies involving prevention of COVID-19 infection will be carefully scrutinized for their potential to compete with accrual to the NIH-supported vaccine studies.

-Please view the COVID-19 Clinical Research page for more information about the submission of interventional and observational clinical studies.
+Please view the COVID-19 Clinical Research page for more information about the submission of interventional clinical studies.